aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 that compose the application and the data objects maintained by the back-end pipeline.

-1. The landing page asynchronously loads the `latest.json` object to render the "latest" tiles, containing the short-list of packages that changed most recently.
+1. The landing page asynchronously loads the `catalog.json` object to render the "latest" tiles, containing the short-list of packages that changed most recently.

-1. The search feature asynchronously loads the `catalog.json` object, and performs client-side filtering to prepare search results.
+1. The search feature asynchronously loads the `catalog.json` object if needed, and performs client-side filtering to prepare search results.

 1. Package detail pages fetch the relevant `assembly.json` object from the assembly store, and renders the detail page using information contained